A.J. Brown Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 Matchup vs. Houston

-- Brown has caught a touchdown pass in every matchup against the Texans, and had multiple TDs in one of those games.

-- The 263.8 yards per game the Texans are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The 263.8 passing yards the Texans allow per game makes them the NFL's 20th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Texans defense is ranked 19th in the league.
+- At 1.8 passing TDs conceded per game, the Texans defense is ranked 19th in the league.

 Recent Performances